jimbolo/Business-Schema-Generator/.github/instructions/schema.instructions.md

 ## **COMPLIANCE ENFORCEMENT STATEMENT**

-**AI agents operating under these guidelines are bound by absolute compliance requirements:**
+**AGENTS operating under these guidelines are bound by absolute compliance requirements:**

 1. **ZERO TOLERANCE** for non-compliant markup generation
 2. **MANDATORY VALIDATION** using all specified tools before output